Near Eastern Languages & Civilizations (NELC)

 for fellowships based on the strength of the application.

 The NELC Department strongly advises our applicants to apply on-line.
 It is faster, more secure and allows the applicant to track the status of their application.
-Access the on-line application will be available on October 1, 2014.
-(The link will appear on that date.)
+Go to https://www.applyweb.com/upenng/.

-If you would prefer to submit a paper application, please notify us first by sending an email to email@example.com Mail the completed application and all supporting materials to the Graduate School of Arts & Sciences, 3401 Walnut Street, Suite 322A, Philadelphia, PA 19104-6228, USA.
+If you are not able to apply online and need to submit a paper application, please notify us first by sending an email to email@example.com Mail the completed application and all supporting materials to the Graduate School of Arts & Sciences, 3401 Walnut Street, Suite 322A, Philadelphia, PA 19104-6228, USA.